-As stated above, it is the host organisation's responsibility to investigate allegations of research misconduct and this is our preferred course of action, but we reserve the right to:
+It is the host organisation's responsibility to investigate allegations of research misconduct.
+This is our preferred course of action, but we reserve the right to:

 In exceptional cases, we may undertake our own investigation into alleged cases of research misconduct that concern Wellcome-funded researchers (for example, where our reputation is at risk or we are dissatisfied with the investigation undertaken by the host organisation).

-Any investigations will only be undertaken following consultation with the appropriate representative(s) of the host organisation.
+Any investigation will only be undertaken following consultation with the appropriate representative(s) of the host organisation.